Aleksei Pogorelov: Scientific interests

 After solving these problems, the theory created by Aleksandrov would have received “full citizenship” in mathematics and could be applied also in the classical regular case.
-Each of these 3 questions was answered positively by A.V.
-Pogorelov.
-Using synthetic geometric methods, he developed geometric methods to obtain priori estimates for solutions of Monge-Ampère equations.
+Each of these 3 questions was answered positively by Pogorelov.
+Using synthetic geometric methods, he developed geometric methods to obtain priori estimates for solutions of Monge–Ampère equations.
 On the one hand, he used these equations to solve geometric problems; on the other hand, based on geometric reasons, he constructed a generalized solution of a Monge-Ampère equation and then proved its regularity for a regular right-hand side of the equation.
-In fact, in these pioneering works A.V.
-Pogorelov laid the foundation of the field of geometric analysis.
+In fact, in these pioneering works Pogorelov laid the foundation of the field of geometric analysis.
 He proved the following fundamental results: